 Staircases are a lot of fun.
 That is, even though the design process is strictly regulated by the building code, it can be the perfect opportunity to flex your creative muscles.
 But how exactly do you design a cantilevered staircase?
 How do the stairs stay in place?
 And what do you need to take into consideration during the design phase?

 We’ll tackle these questions by first having a look at the relevant building regulations, and then moving onto understanding the basic physics behind designing and building a cantilevered staircase.
 This is where it gets a bit more technical – but don’t worry – we won’t get carried away with complex equations.
-We’ll only look at deflection and the basic stresses under expected loading conditions, i.e. under every day use.
+We’ll mainly focus on finding out maximum displacement and the basic stresses under expected loading conditions, i.e. under every day use.

 DIGITAL FILES DOWNLOAD

 Before we dive in – if you’re looking to purchase manufacturing files for a cantilevered staircase staircase, these are available via PayPal through the button below.
 To preview full list of drawings (drawing registry), you can download our free preview pdf.

 - CAD files for laser cutting (DWG & DXF)

 - Manufacturing drawings for steelwork (shop floor drawings)

 - Assembly drawings for timber cladding & glass balustrade

 - Section Detail and GA drawings (PDF & DWG)

 - 3D models of the assembly (STEP, 3D DWG, SKP)